mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 - The variety of example apps did a good job of demonstrating features of Go in realistic scenarios.
 - Features wonderfully elegant Go code that taught me several new idiomatic language patterns.
 - Uses the Go standard library in interesting ways.
+- Finally made HTTP contexts click for me when I'd never understood them in the past.

 ## What I Disliked